awage/Basins.jl/README.md

 The algorithm gives back a matrix with the attractor numbered from 1 to N. If an attractor exists outside the defined grid of if the trajectory escapes, this initial condition is labelled -1.
 It may happens for example if there is a fixed point not on the Poincaré map.

-### Usage
+### 1.1 Stroboscopic Maps

-First define a dynamical system on the plane, for example with a stroboscopic map or Poincaré section.
+First define a dynamical system on the plane, for example with a *stroboscopic* map or Poincaré section.
 For example we can set up an dynamical system with a stroboscopic map defined:

 ```jl
 using DynamicalSystems